aws/karpenter-provider-aws/website/content/en/preview/concepts/settings.md

   aws.assumeRoleARN: arn:aws:iam::111222333444:role/examplerole
   # Duration of assumed credentials in minutes.
 Default value is 15 minutes.
 Not used unless aws.assumeRole set.
   aws.assumeRoleDuration: 15m
+  # Cluster CA bundle for nodes to use for TLS connections with the API server.
+If not set, this is taken from the controller's TLS configuration.
+  aws.clusterCABundle: "LS0tLS1..."
   # [REQUIRED] The kubernetes cluster name for resource discovery
   aws.clusterName: karpenter-cluster
   # [REQUIRED] The external kubernetes cluster endpoint for new nodes to connect with